 Pick a name for each header/footer record.
 This name should not conflict with any other header/footer record name in use, and no one else should use these names.
 All names beginning with “wx” are reserved for internal use.
 By tagging extra header and footer records with a unique name, the file can be safely loaded in an installation that does not support the records.

 When an editor is saved, the methods write-headers-to-file and write-footers-to-file are invoked; at this time, the derived text% or pasteboard% object has a chance to save records.
 To write a header/footer record, first invoke the begin-write-header-footer-to-file method, at which point the record name is provided.
 Once the record is written, call end-write-header-footer-to-file.

 When an editor is loaded and a header/footer record is encountered, the read-header-from-file or read-footer-from-file method is invoked, with the record name as the argument.
 If the name matches a known record type, then the data can be loaded.

-Because an editor can force a line break even when there is no newline item, a position alone does not always specify a location for the caret.
-Consider the last position of a line that is soft-broken (i.e., no newline is present): there is no item between the last item of the line and the first item of the next line, so two locations (one end-of-line and one start-of-line) map to the same position.
+Because an editor can force a line break even when there is no carriage return item, a position alone does not always specify a location for the caret.
+Consider the last position of a line that is soft-broken (i.e., no carriage return is present): there is no item between the last item of the line and the first item of the next line, so two locations (one end-of-line and one start-of-line) map to the same position.

 For this reason, position-setting and position-getting methods often have an extra argument.
 In the case of a position-setting method, the argument specifies whether the caret should be drawn at the left or right side of the page (in the event that the location is doubly defined); #t means that the caret should be drawn on the right side.
 Similarly, methods which calculate a position from a location will take an extra boxed boolean; the box is filled with #t if the position is ambiguous and it came from a right-side location, or #f otherwise.